artginzburg/games-without-js/src/app/memoria/ReadMe.md

 - [ ] Add type annotations for queries
 - [ ] Rename `enabled` to `guessed`
 - [ ] Use `aria-label` or `title` to make all the Links accessible.
+- [ ] Add CSS-only tooltips instead of `title` for disabled elements, or make the disabled styles more obvious where they're not (e.g. in board size buttons container).

 ## Ideas